exasol/spark-connector/doc/user_guide/user_guide.md

 ## Configuration Options

-In this section, we describe configuration parameters that are used to facilitate the integration between Spark and Exasol clusters.
+In this section, we describe the configuration parameters that are used to facilitate the integration between Spark and Exasol clusters.

 List of required and optional parameters: